Emmylou (song): Charts

+Certifications

 Reception

 Rolling Stone named "Emmylou" the 10th best song of 2012 and as number 96 on their 100 best songs of the 2010s list.

 Cover versions

 The song was covered by bluegrass husband and wife duo Darin and Brooke Alrdidge for their 2019 album Inner Journey.
 In an interview with American Songwriter, Brooke explained: "we have the utmost respect for Emmylou and Gram, as well as Johnny and June – not only as musical artists but as couples too.
 When we discovered [First Aid Kit’s] song ‘Emmylou,’ it was a pleasant surprise.
 After listening and learning it was a tribute to the great Emmylou Harris, the words took on a whole new meaning.
 It’s the perfect invitation to romance and spoke to us on a very personal level as a couple. [‘Emmylou’] is such an inspiring song that basically reminds its listener that ‘true love’ never dies.
 Darin and I set out to represent that very message when we first started on our musical journey and hope to always make that the foundation of our music".